aiea-lab/aiea-lab.github.io/content/member/li.md

     role = "Ph.D. student"

 +++
-Li is a second-year Ph.D. student advised by [Prof. Leilani](../leilani/) in the Department of Computer Science and Engineering at UC Santa Cruz.
+Li is a second-year Ph.D. student advised by [Prof. Leilani Gilpin](../leilani/) in the Department of Computer Science and Engineering at UC Santa Cruz.
 He has a broad interest in improving the explainability and reliability of model intelligence.
 Outside of his studies, Li enjoys cooking, photography, and painting.

 [read more](https://leolee7.github.io/)